valora-inc/wallet/WALLET.md

 5. To confirm your device is properly connected, running `adb devices` from the terminal should reflect your connected device.
 If it lists a device as "unauthorized", make sure you've accepted the prompt or [troubleshoot here][device unauthorized].

-6. From the `packages/mobile` directory run `yarn run dev:android`.
+6. From the repository root directory run `yarn run dev:android`.

 ### Running on Mainnet